Lake Elton

 Lake Elton (Эльтон; Эльтон) is a salt lake in Volgograd Oblast, Russia, near the border with Kazakhstan.
-It has an area of and is normally about deep, and about in spring.
-Its surface is below sea level.
+It has an area of 152 sqkm and is normally about 0.1 m deep, and about 0.7 to 0.8 m in spring.
+Its surface is 18 m below sea level.
 The lake's name originates from the Mongol language: “Altyn-Nor” (Golden Bottom).
 Long ago local nomads used the lake's mineral-rich mud for skin and respiratory treatments.
 For centuries, Lake Elton was a favorite location for Russian rulers and nobles.
-One can still see remnants of Empress Yekaterina II's “bath” there.
+One can still see remnants of Catherine II's "bath” there.